 As of its inception, AFM was entrusted with a dual task, namely the role of a Securities and Exchange Commission (SEC) and the role of a traditional Stock Exchange.

 Since then and up to the founding of Amman Stock Exchange, a lot has been achieved.
-Trading on the Secondary Market rose from JD9.7 million in 1978 to JD3.5 billion in 2015; market capitalization of subscribed shares is currently around JD17.4 billion, as compared to around JD286 million by the end of 1978; and the number of listed companies went up from 66 in 1978 to 228 by the end of 2015.
+Trading on the Secondary Market rose from JD9.7 million in 1978 to JD3.2 billion in 2016, market capitalization of subscribed shares is currently around JD17.3 billion, as compared to around JD286 million by the end of 1978, and the number of listed companies went up from 66 in 1978 to 224 by the end of 2016.

 The Jordanian government adopted a comprehensive capital market reforming policy, which aimed at building on the previous 20 years' experience, boosting the private sector, expanding and diversifying the national economy, and improving regulation of the securities market to reach international standards.
 Among the most important features of the new orientation were institutional changes in the capital market, use of international electronic trading, settlement and clearance systems, elimination of obstacles to investment, and strengthening capital market supervision to reach optimum transparency and safe trading in securities, in line with globalization and openness to the external world.